How to use Cash Flow Settings: Impact of Planning Method

 Modified Cash Flow is similar but assumes any excess cash flow is spent (not saved).
 This is selected by default.
 This method is best used when:

 - The client's level of expenses is less understood (by the client), but

 - The client’s income and saving are known, or

 - When the client may be more likely to spend than save.

-Please note, when using Modified Cash Flow, the following will automatically be saved and not spent: RMDs, manual distributions (added within the Profile > Income tab), Inheritance Income and any proceeds from the sale of real estate or a Business.
+Please note, when using Modified Cash Flow, the following will automatically be saved and not spent: RMDs, manual distributions (added within the Profile > Income tab), Inheritance Income, net cash flow income from the sale of stock options/grants, and any proceeds from the sale of real estate or a business.

 This method ignores income and expenses and instead looks only to goals, savings, and account information to sketch up a rough picture of retirement.
 Using this method only requires:

 Goals-Based Cash Flow method is not recommended if you wish to use other tools besides the Retirement Projection for a client.